yuno7777/researchweb-aii/README.md

-# InsightForge
+# Insight Forge

-InsightForge is a Next.js application that uses AI to generate detailed reports on various topics.
+Insight Forge is a Next.js application that uses AI to generate detailed reports on various topics.
 It features in-place editing, PDF export, and a query history.

 ## Features